williamcroberts/tpm2-tools-wiki/How-to-use-tpm2-tools.md

-The tpm2.0-tools manual seems too confusing for people new in tpm 2.0 related areas.
-This How-to article helps people get to know the basic usage of the tools provided by this project, and so be confident to continue using it.
+The tpm2.0-tools manual seems too confusing for people new to TPM 2.0 related areas.
+This HOW-TO article helps people get to know the basic usage of the tools provided by this project, and so be confident to continue using it.

 First of all, let's look at some self-contained tools.